raphtlw/personal-blog/content/posts/guide-install-arch-on-zephyrus-g14.md

 ### Step 4: Create filesystem

 Now that you have your disk partitions ready, it’s time to create filesystem on it.
-Follow the steps for your system
+Follow the steps for the G14.

-#### Creating filesystem for UEFI system
+#### Creating filesystem for UEFI systems

 So, you have two disk partitions and the first one is EFI type.
-Create a [FAT32 file system](https://en.wikipedia.org/wiki/File_Allocation_Table) on it using the [mkfs command](https://linuxhandbook.com/mkfs-command/):
+Create a FAT32 file system on it using the [mkfs command](https://linuxhandbook.com/mkfs-command/):

 ```
 mkfs.fat -F32 /dev/nvme0n1p1